2 teens killed, another wounded in Kentucky shooting

 Lexington police spokeswoman Brenna Angel says in a news release that witnesses saw shots fired from an SUV into a passenger car on Saturday along a street.

-Angel says three occupants in the car were taken to a hospital.
+Angel says three occupants in the car were taken to a Lexington hospital.
 All were 18-year-old males.
-Two of them were pronounced dead.
+Two of them were pronounced dead, and the Fayette County Coroner’s Office on Sunday identified them as Dwayne Slaughter and Darrian Webb.

-The names of the victims weren’t immediately released.
-The Fayette County Coroner’s Office is handling autopsies of the deceased.
 The condition of the third shooting victim wasn’t immediately known.

 Police are looking for the SUV.
 The shooting remains under investigation.